-Philadelphia based Dr. Loren Robinson is making major headway in the medical field.
-She was recently selected to join the board of trustees of Spelman College as the youngest ever Alumna Trustee.
+Philadelphia-based Dr. Loren Robinson is making major headway in the medical field.
+She was recently selected to join the board of trustees of Spelman College as the youngest ever alumna trustee.
 The Duke University and University of Pennsylvania graduate is currently serving as Pennsylvania’s Deputy Secretary of Health Promotion and Disease Prevention.
-She’s very active in her community as well as she has served as a mentor with the Philadelphia Futures mentoring program and is also an active member of the National Alumnae Association of Spelman College, previously as the affinity chair and currently as the health and wellness chair.
+She’s very active in her community, has served as a mentor with the Philadelphia Futures mentoring program and is also an active member of the National Alumnae Association of Spelman College, previously as the affinity chair and currently as the health and wellness chair.

 Dr. Robinson has also won more than 30 awards, including the National Minority Quality Forum’s 40 under 40 Leaders in Minority Health, LinkedIn’s “Next Wave: Game Changers 35 years old and younger in Healthcare award,” as well as the National Medical Association’s Rising Star Award, and was also elected to the College of Physicians of Philadelphia.